Ballakermeen High School

 Ballakermeen High School is a coeducational comprehensive secondary school based on a single site in Douglas, on the Isle of Man.
+It is the second largest Isle of Man Government building after Noble's Hospital in Strang.
+On the start of the 2022/2023 academic year, a new head teacher was appointed, Mr Graeme Corrin, replacing Mrs Adrienne Burnnet, who was Head Teacher for 21 years.

 History

 Ballakermeen formed part of HMS St George during the Second World War.
 This was the Royal Navy's only Continuous Service Training Establishment, where cadets would receive an education comparable to that of a Secondary School.
 It was opened in September 1939.

 Starting at the age of 16, the cadets who passed through HMS St George received a concentrated 15 months training course in the Seaman, Signal and Wireless Telegraphy Communications branches.
 A staff of over 300 officers provided the educational background to the practical and technical training for the cadets.

 To give breadth to their education, English subjects and Naval history were taught, with lectures additionally being devoted to mathematics and its service application to science and navigation, with emphasis placed on the practical rather than the academical aspects of the subjects.
 Classroom work at Ballakermeen was supplemented by instructional films and practical experiments.
 Separate classes were formed for cadets of different branches of the service, with each class consisting of 25-30 cadets under the charge of a qualified Naval Schoolmaster.

 The officer in charge of Ballakermeen was Captain A.J.
 Lowe and by the end of the war 8,677 cadets had passed through the establishment.

-HMS St George was paid off on Thursday, December 20, 1945, with the officers and ratings leaving the Isle of Man and relocating to HMS Ganges, Shotley.
+HMS St George was paid off on Thursday, 20 December 1945, with the officers and ratings leaving the Isle of Man and relocating to HMS Ganges, Shotley.
 Following the decommissioning ceremony and to commemorate the association of Ballakermeen with the Royal Navy a signal mast, which had been in use in the Signal School, was presented by Captain Stevens-Guille to the Isle of Man Education Authority.
 It was hoped that the mast would have been erected in the grounds of the school, and a brass plate commemorating the role the school had played during the war years.

 In a letter thanking the Authority Captain Stevens-Guille wrote: